UstadMobile/UstadMobile/README.md

 Code lives mostly in gradle projects as follows:
 * __core__ : Contains core models and logic
+* __core-tests__ : Contains testing code shared between implementations.
+Some tests of core functionality cannot run without an implementation: So the tests are placed in this separate module and then included as test dependencies for individual implementations (e.g. Android, J2ME, etc)
 * __sharedse__: Contains implementation for "full fat" non-micro implementations: e.g. Android, J2SE, iOS via J2ObjC
 * __app-android__: Contains Android implementation.
 * __app-j2me__: This is an ant project: Contains J2ME feature phone mplementation.